The Okee Dokee Brothers: Video productions

 Each Okee Dokee Brother Adventure Album has an accompanying film that documents Joe and Justin's songwriting trip.
 These movies tell the story of The Okee Dokee Brothers' travels while including educational segments, camping shenanigans, music videos, interviews with locals, pristine nature scenes, and comprehensive tomfoolery.
 All the horseback riding, hiking, canoeing, camping, and songwriting footage is filmed on location in the setting of each adventure's theme (The Mississippi River, The Appalachian Trail, and the Great American West).
 The footage is filmed by Alex Johnson, and Jed Anderson (percussionist for the band) directs and edits the films (JedEditedIt Productions and InTents Studios).
 The films can be purchased on iTunes and Amazon, seen on the DVDs that come with their CDs, and can be found on YouTube.

 The Okee Dokee Brothers released five winter music videos to accompany their album, Winterland, and continue to release music videos for songs on each of their following albums.

+In July of 2024, their animated 35 minute film, Brambletown, was released on PBS KIDS.
+Brambletown is a paper stop-motion animated musical film that explores connection and belonging – within ourselves, with each other, and with nature.
+The film tells the story of Fox and Badger: two lifelong friends who return to their childhood home of Brambletown, only to find that things have changed.
+As they grow apart, experience new hurts, and navigate a major disruption to their forest community, Fox and Badger learn that even in the darkest moments, they still have the power to heal.
+Brambletown’s core message is that taking care of ourselves and our relationships is part of taking care of the world.
+Through its music and story, the film provides children and grown-ups with a safe on-ramp for talking (and singing) about some of life’s toughest challenges with hope, honesty, and optimism.